 Notes: Several pipelines shown in the map indirectly serve New England: The Brunswick Pipeline is owned and operated by Emera New Brunswick.
 The Trans Québec and Maritimes (TQM) Pipeline is owned by a subsidiary of Gaz Metro and TransCanada pipeline and supplies Canadian gas into the PNGTS at Pittsburgh, NH.

-shows the sources of natural gas, including Marcellus shale gas, and shows the natural gas pipeline network in the lower 48 states as presented in the Department of Energy Quadrennial Energy Review (QER) (see Section 11.1.7).
+Figure 8-4 shows the sources of natural gas, including Marcellus shale gas, and Figure 8-5 shows the natural gas pipeline network in the lower 48 states as presented in the Department of Energy Quadrennial Energy Review (QER) (see Section 11.1.7).
 Comparing these figures shows that New England has relatively few pipelines that can access plentiful supplies of Marcellus shale gas.